AnkushThakur08/NamasteReact/01_Lecture/README.md

 - Strict Mode enables extra development-only checks for the entire component.

 ### Double Rendering Issue:
+- React assumes that every component you write is a pure function.
+  - Pure Function does not re-render when the state or value updated with the same value
 - To fix the double rendering issue, create a copy of the array so that when the component re-renders, it starts again with a fresh copy.
 - [Re-Rendering of useEffect](https://react.dev/reference/react/StrictMode#fixing-bugs-found-by-re-running-effects-in-development):
   - When Strict Mode is on, React runs an extra setup + cleanup cycle in development for every Effect.